LeonLeonPotato/osqp_test/README.md

 can only move forward/backward and rotate.
 This restriction is non-integrable, meaning it cannot be expressed purely as constraints on position, but rather on the velocities of the system.

+## Documentation

+The project is fully documented with `doxygen`.
+To generate HTML documentation, run `doxygen Doxyfile` in the project's base path.
+Then, go to `docs/html/index.html` to get to the docs.

+Online-hosted documentation will come later.

 ## Formulation

 This library uses [HPIPM](https://github.com/giaf/hpipm) as its core solver and [BLASFEO](https://github.com/giaf/blasfeo) as its backend BLAS library.